rapid7/insightconnect-plugins/dig/help.md

 # Description

-[Dig](https://linux.die.net/man/1/dig), or Domain Information Groper, is a network administration command-line tool for querying Domain Name System (DNS) name servers.
-This plugin uses Dig to make forward and reverse DNS requests.
+DNS plugin is used for forward and reverse DNS lookups.
+This plugin uses [Dig](https://linux.die.net/man/1/dig), or Domain Information Groper, which is a network administration command-line tool for querying Domain Name System (DNS) name servers.

 # Key Features